 How to Pick the Perfect Wedding Date

 You're engaged?
 Congratulations!
 When's the wedding?
-This delicate decision is different for each couple, but a year-long engagement is often about right.
-It gives you time to get your wedding dress (which can take 9 to 11 months) and your wedding reception venue (some are booked a year in advance!), yet doesn't drag out the engagement.
+This delicate decision is different for each couple, but according to our 2015 Real Weddings Study, the average engagement is about 14 months long.
+With a little over a year to plan, you have time to check everything off your list—from finding your wedding dress (which can take 9 to 11 months) to booking your wedding reception venue (some are booked a year in advance).
 Consider the following to pick a day that's both practical and personal.

-How romantic would it be to marry on the date your eyes first met, on the day you officially became a couple or on your grandparents' anniversary?
-Some cultures use traditional methods to choose a date -- Japanese families check out the koyomi, an ancient astrological calendar, to pick the most propitious day, while ancient Greeks use divined pig entrails!
+How romantic would it be to marry on the date you first met, on the day you officially became a couple or on your grandparents' anniversary?
+Some cultures use traditional methods to choose a date—Japanese families check out the koyomi, an ancient astrological calendar, to pick the most propitious day, while ancient Greeks use divined pig entrails.
 (Pork rinds, anyone?)
-You may not be able to marry on the exact day you want -- the venue you love may be booked or that special date could fall on a Monday -- but you can probably get pretty close.
+You may not be able to marry on the exact day you want—the venue you love may be booked or that special date could fall on a Monday—but you can probably get pretty close.
 Tell your guests about any significance of the timing in your ceremony programs.

 Weather not only affects your wedding's style and location, but may set a completely different mood.
 If it's snowing outside, or it's 90 degrees, people will behave differently.
 Consider your wedding personality, then choose your season accordingly.
-Free-spirited fun, sun-dappled settings, and wild and sweaty dancing: Stick with a summer wedding.
+Free-spirited fun, tropical-inspired cocktails and sun-dappled settings: Stick with a summer wedding.
 Opulence, snowfall and holiday sparkle: Try a winter wedding.
 Rich colors, nostalgia and mulled apple cider: Go for a fall wedding.
 Freshness, pastels and a daffodil bouquet: A spring wedding is your thing.

 Speaking of guests, but only of the top-tier, wouldn't-get-married-without-them variety: If you have limited preferences, you may want to ask your nearest and dearest about date conflicts and plan accordingly.
 Be forewarned that this is a slippery slope if you ask anyone outside your essential circle of parents, siblings and honor attendants.
 Keep it simple and don't budge once the date's set.